 The money economy

 With industrialisation, we were liberated economically from traditional social ties, only to become enslaved by a money system operating beyond everyday comprehension.
 Rights and responsibilities associated with respect for the ‘commons’ and social justice are swept aside in favour of economic pressures.
-Money is enthroned in place of identifiable individuals whose ability to hold sway over others could be monitored by a system of checks and balances which, however imperfect, nevertheless made the oppressor ultimately accountable.
+Money is enthroned in a place of identifiable individuals whose ability to hold sway over others could be monitored by a system of checks and balances which, however imperfect, nevertheless made the oppressor ultimately accountable.
+When it comes to money management and distribution, some people struggle to meet ends.
+Although, it should be noted that the availability of home loans and auction finance do people grapple with the tight market.
 The present system of income distribution has come to seem as natural – even if as unpredictable – as the weather.
 Incomes are the reward for participating in the formal economy, regardless of whether the work is constructive or destructive of welfare.

 As we have observed (Hutchinson et al., 2002, pp.42- 43), oikonomia, the material economy where tangible and useful wealth is created, is now dominated by chrematistics, the money economy that is parasitical upon oikonomia.
 The ‘real’ economy is the one that ‘earth has given and human hands have made’.
 The money economy takes from the God-given earth, and from human society, destroying and not replenishing.
 In short, we have an insane system of economics that counts waste, devastation, pollution, war and social devastation as ‘wealth’.